Shayan-Mst/ChatApp/README.md

-# ChatApp
-Chatty, a chat application with both front , back and DB

 # 🗨️ ChatApp

 A real-time chat application built with **React + Vite** on the frontend, **Node.js + Express** on the backend, and **MongoDB** for data storage.
 The app features real-time messaging, user authentication, and a smooth, modern UI.